 Gowri Koneswaran is a writer, performing artist, teacher, and lawyer.
 Her advocacy work has addressed animal welfare, environmental protection, the rights of prisoners and the criminally accused in the U.S., and justice and accountability in Sri Lanka.
 Gowri’s publication credits include several poems and two peer-reviewed journal articles on the environmental impacts of farming animals for food.
 She is a member of the LGBTQ community and can be found on Twitter @gowrimozhi.
 Gowri is based in Washington, DC.

-Anjali (Anji) Manivannan is a Legal Researcher for PEARL, whose research and advocacy efforts she has supported since 2009.
+Anjali (Anji) Manivannan is a Senior Legal Analyst for PEARL, whose research and advocacy efforts she has supported since 2009.
 Anji is a New York-based human rights lawyer with expertise in transitional justice, gender, and freedom of expression.
 She has worked at local organizations in India, Palestine, and West Africa as well as international organizations, including as a consultant for the International Center for Transitional Justice and the Global Initiative for Justice, Truth, and Reconciliation.
 Anji is currently the Director of Policy and Advocacy at Unchained At Last, where she advocates to end child marriage in the U.S. She holds a J.D. from New York University School of Law and a B.S. in Physics from the University of Virginia.

 Vidhya Manivannan had worked in the field of refugee resettlement, advocacy, human rights, photography and documentary.
 Utilizing her skills as a documentary filmmaker and a photographer she’s interviewed and captured stories of refugees from Syria, Somalia and North East of Sri Lanka with Church World Service creating a documentary photography collection, exhibited at the Prince George Ballroom in New York.
 Vidhya has also worked with the film MATANGI /MAYA/ M.I.A.
 She is a member of PEARL since 2009 advocating the rights of Tamils in the North East.